pbs-assess/TTTworkshop/README.md

 | PAC	| Matt Grinnell |
 | PAC   | Elise Keppel |

-For email list: remove Heather Bowlby, Ian Taylor, Karen Dwyer, Hai Nguyen, Marie-Julie Roux, add Rob Kronlund, Brendan Connors, Michael Folkes, Chris Rooper (and leave Brooke on even though she can't make it), Krista Baker and Lingbo Li.
+For email list: Leave Brooke and Marianne on even though they can't make it.